ginnox/CanalNetworkDocs/updatenotesNov2021.md

 6. Find text tool using `Ctrl + F`

+7. Allow rounding of to Bottom width designs in Workspace > Edit Preferences.
+This allows to round of every design to desired precission that is suitable for construction as choosed by user.

+   * Available precisions are 0.0 to 0.50.

+   * Example 5.83 is changed to 15.80 using a precision of 0.10.

+     [    ] image 033, 034

+9. Warning to User on reload of routes

+   [  ] image 035

-7. A new annotation option in `Explore Solutions > Annotations > min FSL-OGL`  to display the value of FSL-OGL, colored according to the settings in Design criteria.
+10. A new annotation option in `Explore Solutions > Annotations > min FSL-OGL`  to display the value of FSL-OGL, colored according to the settings in Design criteria.

+11. Click a node on plan view to activate it in the profile view.

+12. Clear Axis menu tool on Plan view axis

+13. Increased speed for View > Auto Color Routes...

 ## Bug fixes